jdbdnz/jdbdnz.github.io/index.md

 ---
-layout: page
+layout: blog
 title: "Hi I'm Josh"
-pagetitle: jdbd.nz -
 permalink: /
 ---
 I'm a **software developer** in ~~Invercargill~~, ~~Wellington~~, ~~Portland~~, **Santa Barbara**.

-Anything found here in no way represents the views of my employer, [Procore Technologies](https://www.procore.com/) _(who is totally rad - talk to me if you want the best job you'll ever have)_.

-I've founded and worked on a handful of shoestringed startups, some of them were more successful than others.
-All of them offering awesome learnings and imbuing me with a passion for product development which I will attempt to relate herein.
+I work in startups, some shoestringed, some successful, all of them imbuing me with a passion for product development.

 [resume]: /resume
 [github]: https://github.com/{{ site.github_username }}